What is TMJ? Ask a TMJ Dentist

 A lower splint is often the most effective appliance to correct jaw imbalances and relieve even the worst headache and migraine sufferers.

 Bright Side Dental wants to do our best to help educate our patients.
-If your question is not listed below, please do not hesitate to call 1-800-Painless (1-800-724-6537).
+If your question is not listed below, please do not hesitate to call a TMJ dentist at 1-800-Painless (1-800-724-6537).